Thaliehln/ds4ph/README.md

 Upon completing the workshop, participants will have gained:

+* exposure to data science approach, tools and collaborative practices
 * hands-on experience on how to interface between Stata and R, learned the basics of working with data in R/RStudio, and how to incrementally incorporate R into your existing data analysis workflows in Stata.
 The idea is not to replace everything you do in Stata into R but that you can continue your learning after this workshop at your own pace.
-* R individually and as collaborators.

 This project aims to accompany researchers to progress on the following development axes: